 The owner at Karmakanix is one of the few remaining relics who has worked on ALL Volkswagens.
 And his Audi experience started with the 100 LS of the 70’s.
 He has touched every model ever brought to the US of A. That does not mean that Karmakanix works on them.
 We endeavor to move forward with the times.
 As we are aficionados of technology, and are a family oriented business, we tend to work on the cars of families and aficionados.
 We would like to think that for the most part, we have moved on to this century.

 Let us just take a second to gripe about all the models and motors that have never appeared in America.
 Sometimes the European car rags found on our coffee table can make you cry in anguish.
 Take a look at the A7 Tdi’s that we may never see.
 Weep over the Scirocco with the gullwing doors that never came.
-Go figure why Volkswagen has produced two more Van models since the retirement of the Eurovan after 2003, and they have not sent even one to the van hungry America.
+Go figure why Volkswagen has produced two more Van models since the retirement of the Eurovan after 2003, and they have not sent even one to the van-hungry American market.
 The first van was even insultingly called the “California”.
 It looks a bit like the Eurovan, but the list of technological upgrades is staggering.
 So are they not mindful of their potential market?
 Are their production facilities limited?
 Are they just trying to spank us?
 China started building and importing VW cars in 1984.
 They have gotten some models of VW and Audi cars that the US has not.
 Hmmmm…..